dewith/sparkify_postgres/README.md

 ![License](https://img.shields.io/github/license/dewith/sparkify_postgres?color=black)
 <!-- End buttons here -->

-This project uses PostgreSQL (with Psycopg2) to create a relational database and an ETL pipeline for a non-real music streaming app called Sparkify.
+For this project I used PostgreSQL (with Psycopg2) to create a relational database and Python to build an ETL pipeline for a non-real music streaming app called Sparkify.

 <details>
 <summary><b>Table of content</b></summary>